learn-co-curriculum/project-template-react-rails-api/README.md

-# PawsClaws - Flatiron Phase 5 Full Stack Project
+# Paws&Claws Pet Rescue- Flatiron Phase 5 Full Stack Project

 # User Stories
 As an unregistered user, I should be able to: